florluzduarte/content/docs/development/git/what-is-a-git-submodule.md

 git submodule update
 ```

-To update the data contained locally from a submodule (Command used in the base repository)
+To update the data from a submodule (Command used in the base repository)

 ```bash
 git submodule update --remote <submodule-name>
 ```

 This command **will synchronize the information that is available in the default branch of the submodule** (usually the `main` branch).
 If you need a more custom config, [checkout the git documentation for a step-by-step custom implementation](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-(WIP)